 - Step 7: Baking time: Pour into prepared pan and bake for 45-55 minutes or until cake tester or toothpick comes out clean.

-- Step 8: Cool hot bread for 5 minutes in pan, then run knife (or spatula) around edge of bread pan and remove to wire rack to cool for an additional 10 minutes.
+- Step 8: Cool hot bread for 5 minutes in pan, then run a knife (or spatula) around edge of bread pan and remove to a wire rack to cool for an additional 10 minutes.
 Garnish: Garnish with additional chopped walnuts and grated lemon.

 👪Serving Size